 In conclusion, developing a love for reading and strong literacy skills in children is a collaborative effort that involves both home and school environments.
 Implement the 7 strategies discussed in this article to lay a solid foundation for your children’s literacy journey while building a lifelong passion for reading.
 Remember, reading opens doors to endless possibilities and enriches every aspect of children’s lives.

 For additional support and resources, SPH offers an extensive array of resources designed to aid children and parents in developing literacy skills.
-Explore SPH’s Early Years Program to discover a wealth of tools and materials tailored to support early literacy development.
+Explore our play-based learning program to discover a wealth of tools and materials tailored to support early literacy development.
 To learn more about our student services and how we can assist you further, visit our website or reach out to us today.

 By partnering with SPH and leveraging the available resources, you can empower your child to thrive academically and beyond, ensuring they embark on a fulfilling literacy and learning journey.